 3. the discovery of any hazardous materials or historical artifacts on any of the Sites;

-4. strikes, lockouts, or other industrial action by workers or employees of Contractor, or its subcontractors or suppliers, work stoppage, labor disputes and other such actions by workers other than actions arising at the Facility;
+4. strikes, lockouts, or other industrial action by workers or employees of Contractor, or its subcontractors or suppliers, work stoppage, labor disputes and other such actions by workers;

 5. contamination by nuclear radiation or pressure-waves caused by aircraft;